Comparing Images With

 Thresholds and comparison options¶

-Sets the threshold for FAILURE: if more than B % of pixels (on a 0-100 floating point scale) are greater than A different, or if any pixels are more than C different.
-The defaults are to fail if more than 0% (any) pixels differ by more than 0.00001 (1e-6), and C is infinite.
+Sets the threshold for FAILURE: if more than P % of pixels (on a 0-100 floating point scale) are greater than A different absolutely or R relatively (to the mean of the two values), or if any pixels are more than H different absolutely.
+The defaults are to fail if more than 0% (any) pixels differ by more than 0.00001 (1e-6), and H is infinite.

-Sets the threshold for WARNING: if more than B % of pixels (on a 0-100 floating point scale) are greater than A different, or if any pixels are more than C different.
-The defaults are to warn if more than 0% (any) pixels differ by more than 0.00001 (1e-6), and C is infinite.
+Sets the threshold for WARNING: if more than P % of pixels (on a 0-100 floating point scale) are greater than A different absolutely or R different relatively (to the mean of the two values), or if any pixels are more than H different absolutely.
+The defaults are to warn if more than 0% (any) pixels differ by more than 0.00001 (1e-6), and H is infinite.

 Does an additional test on the images to attempt to see if they are perceptually different (whether you are likely to discern a difference visually), using Hector Yee’s metric.
 If this option is enabled, the statistics will additionally show a report on how many pixels failed the perceptual test, and the test overall will fail if more than the “fail percentage” failed the perceptual test.